When attending a K-12 conference, choosing the right student support tools is no easy task. Here are five tips for you as you enter the exhibit hall.

 You visit each table to get more information, and your smile conveys “our district must have this” as you fill your conference tote with wonderful giveaways and information.
 You might even get a stamp on a bingo card — your chance to win many wonderful prizes!

 The reality sets in the next day, after the conference, when you are back to your regular routine.
 You don’t remember where you put the bag or what products you absolutely loved.
 So, you give up and settle back into your day-to-day schedule.

-How can you reconnect with the interesting products you see at a conference, in a mailing, or on social media?
+How can you reconnect with the interesting student services tools you see at a conference, in a mailing, or on social media?
 How can you make smart decisions about where to spend your limited time and money?
 Here are a few tips to think through your actual need and how it relates to your current tasks:

 - Need: Before researching or considering a specific product, assess your goals.
 If you’re a school counselor, use the school counseling audit process to begin identifying the need.
 For example, a department may establish that it needs a tool to support the implementation of a comprehensive school counseling model.